Understanding pain systems

-Persistent pain is a “tricky” condition to explain to anyone.
-There are many, many changes in the pain nerve systems (neural processing systems) and their function in persistent pain.
-These changes include:
+Persistent pain is a tricky condition to explain to anyone.
+There are many changes in the pain nerve systems (neural processing systems) and their function in persistent pain.

 Damaged myelinated nerves, for example in nerve root compression due to spinal disc protrusion, are more excitable.
 The nerve fibres where the myelin is damaged communicate as they are now in direct physical contact with each other.
 This is called “cross talk” and is similar to exposed electrical wires shorting across contact points with each other.
 This explains the electric shock type pains that people with neuropathic pain describe.

-Loss of synchronisation of neural processing within the brain centres nerve networks to handle increasing multiple messages efficiently.
-There too many incoming messages for the brain’s processing systems to manage effectively.
-Added to this is a reduction of the brain’s ability to switch down incoming messages from the spinal cord.
+Loss of synchronisation of neural processing within the brain centres, reduces the efficient handling of the multiple messages.
+There become too many incoming messages for the brain to process and manage effectively.
+Added to this is a reduction in the brain’s ability to ‘turn down’ its response to those incoming messages from the spinal cord.
 The descending pathways are often inhibitory and normally help to control the intensity of pain experienced.
 In persistent pain, the loss of descending inhibition can lead to a loss of control over pain intensity.

 Live Well with Pain has partnered with Fourteen Fish, a UK company specialising in medical appraisal tools, to create a CPD recorder that is fully integrated into the site.